chef/chef-workstation/www/content/workstation/upgrade_labs.md

 Checkout Location [none]:
 ```

-Using the example above, you would enter `/Users/you/my-cookbooks` at the prompt.
+At this point, enter the path to your [cookbook development directory](/#cookbook-directory-layout), for example, `/Users/user_name/my_cookbooks` at the prompt.

+`chef capture` scans that path and locates the cookbooks that it needs.
+The command finishes once it accounts for all cookbook sources; but if any are missing, it will prompt for them in the next step.

 ```
-Checkout Location [none]: /src/my-cookbooks
+Checkout Location [none]: /src/my_cookbooks
   Replacing cookbook: cron
   Replacing cookbook: chef-client
 ```

-`chef capture` will then scan that path, looking for the cookbooks that it needs.
-If all cookbooks are found, it will finish; but if any are missing, it will prompt individually.

-### Locating Individual Cookbook Checkouts
+##### Alternate Cookbook Source Locations

 Suppose that your node requires 5 cookbooks: